cavai-research/Adonis-Queue/README.md

 ## Usage

 For different kinds of jobs there will be different kinds of queues.
-For example for emails you might have `signupEmailQueue` while for notifications you might have `discordNotificationQueue`.
-Jobs from different queues can run in parallel (sharing event loop), while jobs in single queue are executed in order
+For example for emails you might have `signupEmailQueue`, while for notifications you might have `discordNotificationQueue`.
+Jobs from different queues can run in parallel (sharing event loop), while jobs in a single queue are executed in order.
+However, this doesn't hold when there are multiple processes, in that case jobs in a single queue can be finished out of sequence if they have different durations.

 ### Define job